 The MindHandHeart Innovation Fund seeks to leverage the enthusiasm and problem-solving skills of the MIT community to find new and inventive ways of increasing awareness about mental health, building communities of support, and promoting life skills— all of which have been shown by the Jed Campus Program to enhance student wellbeing and reduce risk on college campuses.
 The Fund offers grants of up to $10,000 to invest in cutting-edge ideas and grassroots solutions developed right here by our faculty, students, and staff.

-The MindHandHeart Innovation Fund is open and accepting applications through October 31st.
+The MindHandHeart Innovation Fund will be accepting applications from March 1-30, 2018.

-- 40 Innovation Fund projects funded out of 110 applications in five cycles.
+- 57 Innovation Fund projects funded out of 160 applications in six cycles.

 - 11 projects are already self-sustaining and have found a permanent home on campus.